Moliere Dimanche: No MOE Corruption

+Dimanche has expressed skepticism of Florida governor Ron DeSantis' history of appointing officials as opposed to holding elections, and has criticized instances of those appointees coming under scrutiny for the misappropriation of taxpayer funds.
+Dimanche has opposed the construction of data centers and has proposed establishing an online portal to track government spending in real time in an effort to deter wasteful spending.

+Dimanche supports Florida's push for the elimination of property taxes and has proposed a lottery system to increase home ownership by awarding abandoned properties to the public.

 Advocacy and other ventures

-Dimanche has produced investigative vlogs on YouTube, alleging abuse within the Florida Department of Corrections.
-He has also traveled across the United States, delivering speeches that connect his artistic work to broader discussions about what he describes as systemic injustice in American prisons.
+Dimanche has produced investigative vlogs on YouTube, alleging abuse in the Florida Department of Corrections.
+He has traveled across the United States, delivering speeches which connect his artistic work with broader discussions about what he describes as systemic injustice in American prisons.